-The Action is the combination of the receiver and bolt, together with the other parts of the mechanism by which a firearm is loaded fired and unloaded.
+The Action is the combination of the receiver and bolt, together with the other parts of the mechanism by which a firearm is loaded, fired and antioaded.

-Generally, rifles are broken down into three different action lengths depending on the cartridge selected; a short action length will handle cartridges such as the 223 Remington, 243 Winchester, Zmm-08 Remington and 308 Winchester, along action length will handle 270 Winchester, 280 Remington, 30-06 Springfield, and Zmm, Remington Magnum; and a magnum action length will handle the larger and longer magnum cartridges such as 375 H&H.
+Generally, rifles are broken gown into three different action lengths depending on the cartridge selected; a short action length will handle cartridges such as the 223 Remington, 243 Winchester, Jmm-08 Remington and 308 Winchester, a long action length will handle 270 Winchester, 280 Remington, 30-06 Sprinsfield, and Jmm Remington Magnum; and a magnum action length will handle the larger and language magnum cartridges such as 375 H&H.

-Edit note: .
-Keri show patters to this bete short-action we long-action receivers
+Edit nate: Kart show pature to illustrate short action vs tong action receivers

-The different action lengths usually provide for different weights, so that a short action firearm will weigh a bit less than the long, and so on.
-The shorter action rifles will also provide for a shorter bolt travel distance during the specing of the firearm.
+The different action lengths assisting provide for different weights, so that a short action firearm will weigh a bit less than the long, action rifle, and so on.
+The shorter action rifles will also provide for a

-Deleted: Non-Remington Models (Do this need to be covered in our "Besics' course)]
+Deleted: Non-Remington Models (Do this need to be covered in our "Basics' course)¶

-Single Shot / Break Action¶ (Information needed)¶
+Single Shot / Break Action